-My American friend moved here after living in California and Hawaii, and after 26 years locals still ask him; “Why on Earth did you choose here”?
+My American friend moved here after living in California and Hawaii, and after 26 years locals still ask him; “Why on Earth did you choose Carmarthenshire”?
 We moved from South Wales to West Wales for the same reasons; Landscape, beaches, culture, dark night skies, and friendly people.
 It can be rainy, but that is why it’s so green, unspoilt, and not inundated with Tourists.
 And now others are begining to see what we have seen all this time - Carmarthenshire is now rated by the Sunday Times Travel experts as one of the Top 20 Holiday destinations in the World.

 It’s a Peninsular and it has some of the best award winning beaches in the world.
 Pembrokeshire alone has 200 miles of Coastal footpath and over 100 beaches; In 2004, Barafundle Bay was listed as one of the top 12 beaches in the world, and the Good Holiday Guide said that it was the 'best beach in Britain'.
 In 2006 Country Life magazine quoted Barafundle Bay as the best place in the UK for a picnic.
 Carmarthenshire boasts the longest beaches in Wales; Pendine Sands being 7 miles long, and Pembrey Beach 8 miles long, and they are both sandy all the way.